 OLYMPIC NATIONAL PARK

 One of the best national parks to visit in spring is Olympic National Park.
 In my opinion, it’s one of the most diverse national parks in the country.
-In a single day in the park offers visitors the chance to experience high alpine mountains, one of the largest temperate rainforests in the US, and the rugged coastline along the northwest tip of the lower 48.
-Due to its unique climates, Olympic National Park can be a great place to visit year-round, but spring is my favorite time to visit the coastal and rainforest areas of the park.
+A single day in the park offers visitors the chance to experience high alpine mountains, one of the largest temperate rainforests in the US, and the rugged coastline along the northwest tip of the lower 48.
+Due to its unique climates, Olympic National Park can be a great place to visit year-round.
+But spring is definitely my favorite time to visit the coastal and rainforest areas of the park.

-In spring the Hoh Rainforest is at its most lush.
+In the springtime, the Hoh Rain Forest is at its most lush.
 Vibrant layers of moss cover the trees and morning dew burns off with the rising sun.
 The coastline has also escaped the wet grasp of winter.
-Visitors enjoy more sunny days and mostly avoid the blanketing sea fog that is common in summer months.
+Visitors enjoy more sunny days and mostly avoid the blanketing sea fog that is common in the summer months.